Shashank-120897/My-Projects/README.md

 # My-Projects
-These are Python and Data Science projects.
+These are Python and Data Analysis projects.